xistext/terrainserver/readme.md

 <p>
 Though client/server, it is currently only configured to work on the local machine.
 Your firewall may need you to enable the port it uses, but it is only connecting from localhost, sending commands and receiving terrain data.
+Run the server first, or click the client's connect button.
 <p>
 This prototype is proof-of-concept code and will contain bugs.
 You may use it as you see fit with the understanding that it is incomplete.
 It builds a world